Amesbury Parish Church

 Serving the community and growing in Christ

-Welcome, both to Amesbury Parish Church, Diocese of Salisbury and our new website.
-I hope that you are able to find the information you need in its pages, including how to make contact with us easily.
+Welcome, both to Amesbury Parish Church, Diocese of Salisbury and this website.
+We hope that you are able to find the information you need in its pages, including how to make contact with us easily.

 Amesbury is a deeply historical place, being the oldest continuous settlement in England.
 The parish church, the Abbey Church of St Mary and St Melor dates from 979AD and is believed to be the final resting place of Queen Eleanor of Provence.
 It attracts many visitors each year.
 Do have a look at our History page to find out more and please visit if you can.